-The normal access route via Keeneys Creek Road is expected to be closed for all of 2018 due to a washout.
+The normal access route via Keeneys Creek Road is expected to be closed for all of 2019 due to a flood damage.
 Visitors may alternately make a strenuous hike in via Headhouse Trail (waypoint below) to the Headhouse in the meantime.
 Visit New River Gorge National River's Alerts & Conditions page for updates.

 To access this cache, take CR 82 (Lansing-Edmond Road) from US 19 or US 60 to Winona.
 (Coming in from US 60 is much faster.)
 CR 85/2 (Keeneys Creek Road) provides access to Nuttallburg.
 Some maps incorrectly show Beauty Mountain Road intersecting Keeneys Creek Road south of Winona, but this road is no longer passable.
 Go through Winona.